-Software for aeronautical telecommunications stores flight plans and flight information, entered in ICAO format and UTC.
+Software for aeronautical telecommunications stores flight plans and flight information entered in ICAO format and UTC.
 The information stored can be used for planning and statistical purposes.
 For airports, it’s important to understand the aircraft type and its weight to assign it to the right place on the runway.
 AFTN systems hold the following information:

-Actual time of landing and departure
+The actual time of landing and departure

 Number of circuits